chef-boneyard/chef-web-docs-2016/chef_master/source/supported_platforms.rst

 The sections below list the supported platforms for the |chef client|, |ohai|, and the |chef server|.

-.. warning:: This topic is based on RFC-021: https://github.com/chef/chef-rfc/blob/master/rfc021-platform-support-policy.md
+.. note:: This topic is based on RFC-021: https://github.com/chef/chef-rfc/blob/master/rfc021-platform-support-policy.md

 |chef client_title|, Tier 1
 =====================================================